 - remove food sensitivities

 - understand your spiritual nature and pursue your life purpose

 The action points listed above are important life long studies and should be ongoing works in progress.

-The next Journal discusses a very important adjunctive chemistry which is foundational to each of these action points…mitochondrial biochemistry.
+A future Journal will cover a very important adjunctive chemistry which is foundational to each of these action points…mitochondrial biochemistry.
 The mitochondria are the organelles inside of our cells where cellular energy in the form of ATP is made.
 The production and utilization of ATP in the cells is the largest chemical activity in our bodies.

 ATP supplies the energy for all biochemical life process.